vroymv/Weather-App/README.md

 ## 🚨 About

 Enter a City and get it's current weather conditions.
-(Rain and temperature)
+(Rain and temperature).
+Feel free to embed this in your larger projects

 ## <a name="introduction">🤖 Introduction</a>